Thomfb3/chat-app-challenge/README.md

-# Getting Started with Create React App
+# Chat Application Coding Challenge

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Objective
+The objective was to create a working demo of a Chat Application that would adhere to the specifications of the Requirements Document.
+There is no backend to this app.
+This app does not connect to a database.
+This app does not rely on any API.
+This app is just a demo with the purpose of imitating chat functionality.
+All chat responses come from a JSON file with test data.
+This JSON is named `responses.json` and can be found in the `test` folder.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run these scripts...
+To start the application run:
 ### `npm start`

 Runs the app in the development mode.\